openwall/john-packages/readme.md

 - John the Ripper is tagged as safe, confined and auditable software on Canonical Snap Store;
 - John the Ripper supports and has a package for all architectures supported by Ubuntu itself.
 - also available via the alias **john**, e.g. `john -list=build-info`;
-- the rolling version of John 1.9.0 Jumbo 1+:
+- the released version of John 1.9.0 Jumbo 1+ (rolling release):
-  - is available for X86_64, armhf, arm64, ppc64el, i386, riscv64, and s390x;
+  - is available for X86_64, armhf, arm64, ppc64el, riscv64, and s390x;
-- the stable John 1.9.0 Jumbo 1:
-  - is available for X86_64, armhf, arm64, ppc64el, i386, powerpc, and s390x;
-  - has regular expression mode available;
 - a development version:
   - is available for X86_64, arm64, ppc64el, and s390x.